Personalizing Agent Privacy Decisions via Logical Entailment: Evaluation Setup

 \subsection{Datasets for Data-sharing Requests}

 We use existing datasets that elicit privacy preferences through factorial vignette surveys based on CI.
 Participants are presented with data-sharing scenarios and asked to indicate their acceptance of each one \cite{abdi2021privacy, apthorpe2018discovering, apthorpe2019evaluating, bhatia2018empirical, hoyle2020privacy, martin2016measuring, shvartzshnaider2016learning}.
-To simulate a user with prior privacy judgments, each of the data-sharing scenarios are converted into requests with appropriateness judgments from the participants.
+To simulate a user with prior privacy judgments, each data-sharing scenario is converted into a request (Definition \ref{def:request}) with appropriateness judgments directly received from the participants.
 Then, we divided a participant's set of answered requests into two pairwise disjoint subsets.
 The first subset was treated as observed prior requests with the user's answers as the judgments.
 The second subset represents incoming requests where the participant's answers were held out as the ground truth for evaluation.
-Our evaluation was able to employ two such datasets, which we repurposed for our setup as detailed below.
+Our evaluation employs two such datasets, which we repurposed for our setup as detailed below.
 See Figure \ref{fig:example_requests} for example requests from both datasets.